 Kiwi for Cold Climates

 Other species of Actinidia are native to Japan or as far north as Siberia.
-These cold hardy kiwi vines are suitable types of kiwi for zone 3 or even zone 2.
+These cold hardy kiwi vines are suitable types of kiwis for zone 3 or even zone 2.
 They are referred to as super-hardy varieties.
-A. kolomikta is the hardiest and suited as a zone 3 kiwi plant.
-Two other types of kiwi for zone 3 are A. arguta and A. polygama, although the fruit of the latter is said to be quite bland.
+A. kolomikta is the hardiest and is suited as a zone 3 kiwi plant.
+Two other types of kiwis for zone 3 are A. arguta and A. polygama, although the fruit of the latter is said to be quite bland.

 Best Zone 3 Kiwi Plants

-The vine will grow to at least 10 feet in length and spread 3 feet across.
-The foliage is lovely enough to use as an ornamental plant with variegated pink, white and green leaves.
+The vine will grow to at least 10 feet (3 m.) in length and spread 3 feet (91 cm.) across.
+The foliage is lovely enough to use as an ornamental plant with variegated pink, white, and green leaves.

 As with most kiwis, A. kolomikta produces either male or female blossoms, so in order to get fruit, one of each need to be planted.
-One male can pollinate between 6 and 9 females.
+One male can pollinate between six and nine females.
 As is common in nature, the male plants tend to be the more colorful.

-This kiwi thrives in partial shade with well-draining soil and a pH of 5.5-7.5.
+This kiwi thrives in partial shade with well-draining soil and a pH of 5.5 to 7.5.
 It doesn’t grow too fast, so it needs very little pruning.
 Any pruning should be done in January and February.

 Actinidia arguta – Another kiwi for cold climates, A. arguta is a very vigorous vine, more useful for ornamental screening than for fruit.
-This is because it generally dies down to the ground during cold winters, thus doesn’t fruit.
-It can grow to more than 20 feet in length and 8 feet across.
-Because the vine is so large, trellises should be extra sturdy.
+This is because it generally dies down to the ground during cold winters, and thus, doesn’t fruit.
+It can grow to more than 20 feet (6 m.) in length and 8 feet (2 m.) across.
+Since the vine is so large, trellises should be extra sturdy.

 The vine can be grown on a trellis and then lowered to the ground before the first frost.
 It is then covered with a thick layer of straw and then snow covers the vine.
 At the onset of spring, the trellis is brought back upright.
 This method preserves the vine and the flower buds so the plant will set fruit.
 If grown in this manner, severely prune back the vines in the winter.
 Thin out weak branches and water sprouts.
 Prune out most of the vegetative canes and cut back the rest of the canes as far as the short fruiting spurs.